ankita05puri/cat-microkinetics/README.md

 Each elementary step now depends explicitly on activation energy and temperature.

-This connects microscopic barrier heights directly to system-level catalytic performance:

-barrier height → rate constant → surface redistribution → steady-state TOF

-Temperature sweeps show the expected exponential increase in TOF and enable extraction of an apparent activation energy (Ea_app) from Arrhenius-style plots:
+Temperature sweeps reveal exponential sensitivity of TOF to barrier heights and enable extraction of an apparent activation energy (Ea_app) from Arrhenius-style plots:

 \ln(\text{TOF}) \text{ vs } 1/T